Apply to be an Eagle Scout Amazon Biologist

-QualificationsTo qualify as the 2018 Eagle Scout Biologist, candidates must:
+QualificationsTo qualify as a Eagle Scout Biologist, candidates must:

 How to Apply

 Eagle Scouts who are qualified and would like to be considered for this wonderful opportunity must complete an online application found here, which includes a 250-word essay.
-Finalists will be announced and required to submit a 3 minute YouTube video expressing reasons to support their selection within two weeks of announcement expressing reasons to support their selection.
+Finalists will be announced by the end of January and required to submit a 3 minute YouTube video expressing reasons to support their selection within two weeks of announcement expressing reasons to support their selection.

 Applications must be submitted, no later than Midnight Central Standard Time, October 31.
 The persons selected to be the Eagle Scout Biologist will be notified by February 28.